Prag8855/aab/content/guides/fiktionsbescheinigung.md

 They might send your *Fiktionsbescheinigung* by post, or you might need to pick it up at the *Ausländerbehörde.[^1] There might be a 13€ fee.[^11]

+**If you can't get a Fiktionsbescheinigung**, you can usually stay in Germany anyway.
+After you get an *Ausländerbehörde* appointment or apply for a residence permit, the *Fiktionswirkung* applies.
+It allows you to stay in Germany until you get your residence permit.
+The *Fiktionsbescheinigung* is just a proof of that *Fiktionswirkung*.
+The *Fiktionswirkung* applies even if you don't have a *Fiktionsbescheinigung*.

-If you currently have a [tourist visa](/glossary/Schengen%20visa), you can't get a *Fiktionsbescheinigung*.
-You can't convert a tourist visa to a residence permit.
-You must apply for a residence permit in your home country.[^3]
+**If you currently have a [tourist visa](/glossary/Schengen%20visa)**, you can't get a *Fiktionsbescheinigung*.
+Usually, you can't convert a tourist visa to a residence permit.
+You must [apply for a residence permit](/guides/residence-permit#how-to-get-a-residence-permit) in your home country.[^3]

 ## Travel with a Fiktionsbescheinigung